 Beginning in 2001, Dr. Novak developed an interest in anesthesia medical-legal consultation, a role that drew him into the courtroom as an expert witness.

 Rick’s lifelong dream of creating entertaining fiction led him to imagine a story: the plot dealt with an anesthesia complication, a crumbling marriage, a son’s quest for elite college admission, and a courtroom drama, all set in his and Bob Dylan’s hometown of Hibbing, Minnesota.
 Three years of writing and rewriting yielded the manuscript of The Doctor and Mr. Dylan.
 In 2014, literary agent Anne Devlin believed the story was a winner, and sold the book to Pegasus Publishing.

 Rick continues his work in clinical anesthesia at Stanford Hospital and at Waverley Surgery Center in Palo Alto, California.
-He lives with his three sons, Zachary, Theo, and Oliver, passes on his love of academics and reading to them, and coaches their basketball and Little League baseball teams.
-Rick is putting the finishing touches on his next novel.
+He lives with his three sons, Zachary, Theo, and Oliver, and passes on his love of academics and reading to them.

 Rick’s second novel, Doctor Vita, is being published in 2019.